Pre-Alpha · V20 36.1080, -115.1800

 Land Cover

-Oak, birch, spruce, and dark oak trees placed with natural clustering — groves, not random scatter.
-Density-varied ground cover with biome-appropriate flowers, grass, and ferns.
+Oak, birch, spruce, and dark oak placed in natural groves with density that varies per biome — not random scatter.

 Buildings

-OSM footprints with glass curtain walls for commercial, brick for residential.
-Multi-story from tags, foundation fill, roof parapets, and interior ceiling lights.
+Glass curtain walls for commercial, brick for residential.
+Story counts pulled from OSM tags, with foundations, parapets, and interior lights.

 USGS 3DEP

-LiDAR-derived elevation for the continental US at ~10 meter resolution.
-The same data the government uses for flood mapping and infrastructure planning.
+LiDAR-derived elevation for the continental US at ~10 m resolution — the same dataset the federal government uses for flood mapping and infrastructure planning.

 AWS Terrain Tiles

-Global elevation coverage via Amazon's open terrain dataset.
-Terrarium-encoded PNG tiles at zoom level 14 for anywhere 3DEP doesn't reach.
+Global elevation coverage via Amazon's open dataset.
+Terrarium-encoded PNG tiles at zoom 14 fill any gap 3DEP doesn't reach.

 OpenStreetMap

-Every road, building, park, waterway, and fence comes from OSM's crowdsourced geodata via the Overpass API.
-3-server failover for reliability.
+Every road, building, park, waterway, and fence comes from OSM's crowdsourced geodata via Overpass QL with 3-server failover for reliability.

 Feature